egraphs-good/egglog/semantics.md

 # Egglog semantics document

-This (in-progress) document describes the semantics of the Egglog language in a fairly  operational way.
+This (in-progress) document describes the semantics of the Egglog language.
 PRs are required to keep this in sync with the implementation.

 TODO: